Anti-Inflammatory Diet Plan →

 Jump to Recipe

-3 cinnamon chickpea blondies stacked on round white plate
+3 cinnamon chickpea blondies stacked on round white plate this for later

 I’m a blondie sharing a blondie recipe with you today!
 Yes, I just went there.
-Corny Cotter at your service. for days!
+Corny Cotter at your service for days!
 Anyways, this blondie recipe is extra special.
 In fact, I’d say it’s magical.
 VEGAN magic!
 But first, let’s chat about blondies (the baked dessert version) and why they are called blondies.
 You’re curious, aren’t you?

 A blondie recipe may share similar ingredients with a brownie recipe, but any chocolate lover will tell you that brownies and blondies are very different.
 Both very delicious, mind you, but different for sure.